 So, what’s the right ventilation option for your home?
 The “crazy truth” depends on how “tight” or “leaky” your home is – and how much you value indoor air quality.

 In the old days, nobody had to think about ventilation

 If you’ve ever lived in an old house, you understand the meaning of “drafty.”
 Before the days of batt insulation and caulk tubes, nobody needed to think about ventilation – their homes ventilated themselves.

 During the summer, there wasn’t any air conditioning.
 People just opened the windows, fanned themselves, and tolerated the humidity.
 During the winter they burned wood.
 Or coal.
 And they burned a lot of it.
 Air infiltration was off the charts in these homes!

 Things are different nowadays.
-We use building materials that prevent significant exchanges of air, keeping conditioned air inside for relatively long periods of time.
-That's good because it means we enjoy more comfort while using less energy than people did in, say… the 1920s.
+We use building materials that prevent significant exchanges of air, keeping conditioned air inside for relatively long periods.
+That’s good because it means we enjoy more comfort while using less energy than people did in, say… the 1920s.
 Houses are tighter now.
-They're less leaky.
+They’re less leaky.

 The downside is that all that air tightness keeps stale or putrid odors and potentially harmful gases indoors.
 For example, the carpet in your living room is probably off-gassing, releasing VOCs into the air.
 The same goes for the new Ikea bookcase in your kid’s bedroom.
 And then there are smells from your bathroom, kitchen, and basement…

 You get it.
 The list goes on.
 Old houses didn’t have these problems.
 Newer ones do.

 You’re already ventilating your home, kinda sorta.